laurashen/data-science-sequencing.github.io/lectures/lecture8.md

 </div>

-The de Bruijn graph from L-spectrum of this genome is given by
+The de Bruijn graph from the L-spectrum of this genome is given by

 <div class="fig figcenter fighighlight">
   <img src="/assets/lecture8/Figure2.png" width="75%">